Aeonium haworthii – Kiwi Verde is a showy succulent that has spoon shaped leaves with showy tips and color.

 This succulent is hardy in the warmer zones, from 9a to 11b.
 The plant will not tolerate frost

 For colder temperature zones, treat the plant as a tender succulent and bring it indoors in the winter.
 Aeoniums look great in normal pots and are also charming when used in unusual succulent containers.
+Also be sure to check out my list of cold hardy succulent plants for other varieties to grow in colder zones.

 Propagating Aeonium Kiwi